What Is DWI?

 What If A Blood Test Was Performed?

-It is now common for police agencies to either request a blood test, or obtain a search warrant for such testing from a Judge.
+It is now routine for police agencies to either request a blood test, or obtain a search warrant for such testing from a Judge.
 Like a failed breath test, without additional information, we recommend that you not provide consent for blood testing.
 Attorneys knowledgeable in this area will be familiar with not only the requirements for a legal blood search warrant, but also the technical requirements for valid blood testing including the validity of the collection method and the analysis.
 For example, blood must be placed in a certain type of tube which contains chemical agents suitable for the purpose.
 These commercially produced tubes have expiration dates that are frequently not noted by police or hospital personnel.
 Close examination of these and other issues can result in successful challenges to blood test evidence and possibly suppression of the results.
-Board Certified Criminal Law Specialists at Ball & Hase have many years of successfully presenting these issues to the prosecutor, court and if necessary, the jury.
+Board Certified Criminal Law Specialist Wes Ball has many years of successfully presenting these issues to the prosecutor, court and if necessary, the jury.

 Will Video Recordings Help In My Defense?

 In most DWI cases, the prosecution will have evidence in the form of a video recording either from the police car at the scene, or at the police station, or both.
-We obtain such evidence and carefully review it with the client.
+Wes Ball will obtain such such evidence and carefully review it with the client.
 What are referred to as Field Sobriety Tests are often depicted in this evidence.
 The National Highway Traffic Safety Administration (NHTSA) has devised rules for the proper administration of these tests.
 It is not uncommon for even police officers to improperly conduct these FSTs.
-At Ball & Hase, we have the police training manuals and materials that were used to train the arresting officer.
+At Wes Ball Law, we have the police training manuals and materials that were used to train the arresting officer.
 With these instruction materials, it can be determined whether the FSTs were properly done.
 And we must never forget that it has never been a requirement to obtain a license to drive that a person be able to pass these tests.

 Will My Driver’s License Be Suspended?
 What If It Was Already Suspended?